-You can find executable gcm.e (the compiled model) in the directory where you ran the makegcm command.
+You will find executable gcm.e (the compiled model) in the directory where you ran the makegcm command.

-- Example 3: Compiling the the Martian model with your choice of compiler options, e.g. to check for array overflow (useful for debugging: warning, the model is then much slower!):
+• Example 2: Compiling the Martian model with your choice of compiler options, e.g. to check for array overflow (useful for debugging: warning, the model is then much slower!):